ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 their SPF records to understand which networks are authorized to send on behalf of the Domain Owner before publishing a DMARC record.

-Some receiver architectures might implement SPF in advance of any DMARC operations.
+Some Mail Receiver architectures might implement SPF in advance of any DMARC operations.
 This means that a "-" prefix on a sender's SPF mechanism, such as "-all", could cause that rejection to go into effect early in handling, causing message rejection before any DMARC